The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Can be bulky and awkward to sleep in

-Some users question the long-term durability of the strap attachments
+Long-term durability of the strap attachments is a potential concern

 The NEWGO Night Splint with Cooling Gel introduces a unique 2-in-1 approach to tackling heel pain.
 This is a dorsal-style splint, meaning its support structure rests on the top of your shin and foot, leaving your heel and arch completely open for breathability.
 Its standout feature is a removable gel pack that fits into a sleeve on the bottom.
 You can freeze this pack to apply soothing cold therapy directly to your heel and arch, helping to reduce the inflammation that causes so much pain.
 At the same time, the splint’s adjustable straps pull your foot into a state of dorsiflexion, providing the passive stretch your plantar fascia needs overnight.

-This product’s biggest strength, the gel pack, also appears to be its greatest weakness.
-Several users report that while the gel pack is nice when you’re sitting on the couch, it is nearly impossible to keep in place while sleeping.
-It is often described as being very slick, causing it to slide out of the brace and get lost in the sheets.
+The gel pack is the standout feature here, but it does lead to a few practical issues.
+While the pack is effective for stationary rest, keeping it in place throughout the night can be difficult.
+The material is relatively slick, which can cause the pack to slide out of the brace and get lost in the sheets during sleep.
 This also makes the splint’s bottom very slippery and unsafe for any kind of walking.
-Furthermore, the “one size fits most” design is a real gamble; people with small feet (around a women’s size 7 or below) find it too large to get a secure fit, while those with larger feet (men’s 11.5+) find it’s at its absolute limit.
-Many also find it awkward and uncomfortable to sleep in, taking it off in the middle of the night.
+Furthermore, the “one size fits most” design is a bit of a gamble; if you have small feet (around a women’s size 7 or below), the fit may be too loose for a secure hold, while those with larger feet (men’s 11.5+) may find it is at its absolute limit.
+The added bulk of the gel sleeve can also make it feel somewhat awkward or uncomfortable for full-night use.

 9